In this guide, we are going to show you how to remove fescue grass from your lawn without doing a full reset.

 How big is your lawn?

-If you have a large lawn and the fescue is widespread, then a full reset might be the only solution.
+If you have a large lawn with fescue all over it, a full reset may be the only option.

 Apply glyphosate to the fescue grass by hand using a small paint brush.